calx.ioStamp DutyAll calculators

-Calculate conveyance (stamp) duty on a property purchase in the ACT, including the income tested Home Buyer Concession Scheme.
+Calculate conveyance (stamp) duty on a property purchase in the ACT, including the Home Buyer Concession Scheme, a full duty exemption for eligible buyers.

 Pensioner, senior, or concession card holder?
 You may pay less duty in Australian Capital Territory.
 Check your eligibility with the revenue office.